Where did the money come from?

 The contribution of the Cockshutt family

-John Cockshutt I followed his uncle Matthew at manager of the Forges (having had experience of 9 years at Ayton Forge near Scarborough) and built the Tin Mill in 1743 before leaving to follow other interests.
+After the death of Matthew Wilson in 1739, his nephew and heir John Cockshutt I came to manage the Forges (having had experience of 9 years at Ayton Forge at Scarborough).
+He built the Tin Mill in 1743 before leaving to follow other interests.
 It is suggested that he spent time in America.

 The vicar’s grandson, John Cockshutt II, took over from his father and his 1771 patent for producing wrought iron directly from iron ore is responsible for the introduction of an air pump at Top Forge which has been recreated by the Forge Volunteers in recent years.

 A second grandson, James Cockshutt, showed sufficient early ability to deserve a mentor.
 James worked for and worked with John Smeaton (from Leeds) throughout his career.
-Smeaton was a nationally acclaimed civil engineer who built the Edistone lighthouse and was an expert on water power.
+Smeaton was a nationally acclaimed civil engineer who built the Edistone lighthouse and was an expert on water power (consulted by members of the Lunar Society).
 Smeaton sponsored James Cockshutt’s Fellowship of the Royal Society.

 In 1770s James managed the largest finery ironworks in the country at Pontypool.
 In 1780s James worked as managing partner to Richard Crawshay (from Normanton) at the Cyfarthfa works in Merthyr Tydfil and introduced Henry Cort’s innovative method of puddling and rolling wrought iron around 1795.
 Shortly afterwards, James returned to Wortley and brought puddling to South Yorkshire.

-In the late 1790s Wortley was at the forefront of wrought iron technology in the country and justifies the present status of ‘Scheduled Ancient Monument, grade I’.
+In the late 1790s under James Cockshutt’s management, Wortley was at the forefront of wrought iron technology in the country and justifies its present status of ‘Scheduled Ancient Monument, grade I’.